ma-aouad/DynamicMNL/README.md

-This directory provides an implementation of the algorithms for dynamic assortment optimization under the Multinomial logic choice model.
+This directory provides an implementation of the algorithms for dynamic assortment optimization under the Multinomial logit choice model.

 ## Dependencies